aniljainbgt/E-Commerce-Amazon-Sales-Data/README.md

 ### ABOUT THIS DATASET

-This dataset contains Amazon sales data for almost 90 days from 31-March-2022 to 29-Jun-2022 in more than 1,20,000 rows.
+A publicly available dataset from Kaggle.
+It contains Amazon sales data for almost 90 days from 31-March-2022 to 29-Jun-2022 in more than 1,20,000 rows.
+This data is available under the CC0: Public Domain license.

 ### Attributes: ###